ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ::: warning Avoid case-sensitive CID
 Some user agents will force-lowercase the CID component of URL-like address.
-To ensure interopability with existing libraries and software, use case-insensitive CID encoding.
+To ensure interoperability with existing libraries and software, use case-insensitive CID encoding.
 Use of CIDv1 in Base32 or Base36 is advised.
 :::

 ### Turning native address to a canonical content path